 Fact sheets, data reports, publications, and information for clinicians about genetic screening that includes links to state genetic contacts.

 The goal of this site is to increase collaboration in the care of children with known or suspected genetic disorders.
 It includes health supervision guidelines and other useful resources; represents a collaboration among the Health Resources & Services Administration, the Maternal and Child Health Bureau, and the American Academy of Pediatrics.

-Excellent, detailed review of condition for patients and families; U.S. National Library of Medicine.
+Excellent, detailed review of the condition for patients and families; sponsored by the U.S. National Library of Medicine.

 Baby's First Test (Genetic Alliance)

 A clearinghouse for newborn screening information.
 Provides resources about screening at the local, state, and national levels and ways for people to share their viewpoints and questions about newborn screening.

 Information for families about genetic screening.
 Links to support groups, advocacy groups, and state genetic contacts; newsletters; factsheets; data reports; and publications; National Newborn Screening and Global Resource Center.

 A nonprofit organization that provides information, newsletters, calendars of events, connections with other parents, a listserv, a discussion board, and nutrition and recipe ideas.